 The Fund's policy is to recognise transfers into and transfers out of fair value hierarchy levels as at the end of the reporting period.

-There have been no transfers between levels in the fair value hierarchy during the reporting period.
+There have been no transfers between levels in the fair value hierarchy for the half-year ended 31 December 2022.

 (ii) Fair value measurements using significant unobservable inputs (level 3)